 I've seen formulations where microencapsulated ascorbic acid retained 90-95% potency through the entire cooking process, compared to 60-75% for unprotected vitamin C. The difference is night and day.

-The companies doing this right are using microencapsulation strategically and pricing their products accordingly.
-But they're competing against cheaper products that look identical on the shelf, and consumers have absolutely no way to evaluate the quality difference until after they've bought it.
+The companies doing this right use microencapsulation strategically and price accordingly.
+But they compete against cheaper products that look identical on the shelf, and consumers can't evaluate the quality difference until after they've bought it.

 What "Immune Support" Actually Means (Legally Speaking)

-From a regulatory compliance standpoint, let me clarify what manufacturers can and cannot claim about immune support gummies.
+From a regulatory compliance standpoint, here's what manufacturers can and cannot claim about immune support gummies.

 What's Allowed (Structure/Function Claims)